Sarah Al Amiri

-Sarah bint Yousef Al Amiri (سارة بنت يوسف الأميري, born 1987) is the Minister of State for Public Education and Advanced Technology and Chair of the Board of Directors of the Emirates Schools Establishment.
-She is the former Minister of State for Advanced Technology within the Ministry of Industry and Advanced Technology in the government of the United Arab Emirates.
+Sarah bint Yousef Al Amiri (سارة بنت يوسف الأميري, born 1987) is the Minister of Education in the government of the United Arab Emirates.
+She is the former Minister of State for Advanced Technology within the Ministry of Industry and Advanced Technology and former Chair of the Board of Directors of the Emirates Schools Establishment.
+Emirates Schools Establishment has been merged with UAE Ministry of Education with effect from 14 July 2024.
 Al Amiri is also the chair of the UAE Space Agency and the United Arab Emirates Council of Scientists, and Deputy Project Manager of the Emirates Mars Mission.

 Early life and education

 Al Amiri was born in the United Arab Emirates in 1987.
 She grew up in Abu Dhabi.
 She studied computer science at the American University of Sharjah, earning bachelor's and master's degrees.
 She was always interested in aerospace engineering but grew up at a time when United Arab Emirates did not have a space program.

 Research and career

 Al Amiri began her career at the Emirates Institution for Advanced Science and Technology, where she worked on DubaiSat-1 and DubaiSat-2.
 In 2018 she was appointed the chairwoman of the UAE Council for the Fourth Industrial Revolution and in 2016 the head of the Emirates Scientist Council.

+She is the science lead for the Emirates Mars Mission, Hope.
+The mission is partnered with University of Colorado Boulder, University of California, Berkeley and Arizona State University.
+She spoke at TEDxDubai Salon about the Hope Mars Mission.

+In 2015, the World Economic Forum honoured her as one of its 50 Young Scientists for her contributions to science, technology and engineering World Economic Forum.

+In October 2017, Amiri was named Minister of State for Advanced Sciences in the United Arab Emirates Cabinet.
+In an effort to increase global scientific collaboration, Al Amiri toured US scientific institutions in November 2017.
+She was on the list of the BBC's 100 Women (BBC) announced on 23 November 2020.